Home » Fitbit

 Michael Jonathan

-29 thoughts on “Can You Use a Fitbit Without a Smartphone or Computer?”
+29 thoughts on “Can I Use My Fitbit Device Without a Smartphone?”

 1. It doesn’t tell you how to use the watch without a smart phone.
 All I want is heart rate – pedometer and distance.
 But I am no wiser after reading this information sheet.